-Teams that complete Topic 2 - EIC Training Cohorts are excited about their newfound skills and strategies to commercialize their technologies, but often lack actionable next steps or the funding to support them.
+Teams that complete Topic 2 - EIC Training Cohorts and NSF National I-Corps[TM] are excited about their newfound skills and strategies to commercialize their technologies, but often lack actionable next steps or the funding to support them.
 OTT is interested in providing an opportunity for the most promising EIC and NSF graduates to continue advancing their energy-related technology toward commercialization.
-Only teams or individuals who have previously participated in the Topic 2-EIC Cohort Training or have successfully completed the NSF national I-CorpsTM training with a DOE technology are eligible to apply for this topic.
+Only teams or individuals who have previously participated in the Topic 2-EIC Cohort Training or have successfully completed the NSF national I-Corps[TM] training with a DOE technology are eligible to apply for this topic.
 Funding is intended to cover costs of the next actionable step in technology commercialization and facilitate the teams in reaching their next source of more substantive support to continue their commercialization journey.
 Applicants should identify a clear, discrete next step in commercialization and the amount of funding needed to reach that next step.
 Applications should represent projects that are ambitious but achievable.
 Projects will be considered up to \$100K in funding (subject to annual appropriations).
 Applications will also be shared with relevant program offices for their funding consideration.

-Example Topic 3 - Post EIC projects include:
+Examples of previously funded Topic 3 - Post EIC projects include: